dimsa/Cosmorange/README.md

 #2*) You can also install all what you want.
 When you will be on the paragraph 4, all your work will be flashed on emmc

 #3) Now it's better to use SSH.
 Install Putty for Windows.
-Find the IP of OrangePI (I used Router Page for this) and make connection to it
+Find the IP of OrangePI (I used Router Page for this) and make connection to it.
-.

 #4) Flash emmc.
 Go to Linux Terminal and then do the following command (Here is video https://www.youtube.com/watch?v=t8IkQBq34WA)
 sudo /usr/sbin/nand-sata-install
 #Select Boot from Emmc - sytem on emmc
-# Then - yes
+#Then - yes
-# Then select ext4 filesystem
+#Then select ext4 filesystem
-# Switch device off.
+#Switch device off.

 #6) Switch device On and use Putty to connect through SSH